aidanreilly/pd_patches/readme.md

 * Second -
 * Third - live input granular synthesis with disis_munger~
 * Fourth - mutable rhythm machine
-* Fifth -
+* Fifth - red panda-esqe live granular delay
-* Sixth - strange granular landscapes
+* Sixth - granular mush cloud, based on a martin brinkmann patch
 * Seventh - three back to front loopers making out with each other like harpies
 * Eighth - 16 or so sine waves beating off each other slowly